-There are a number of tips to keep in mind as you file your state and federal taxes for 2017.
+There are a number of tips to keep in mind as you file your state and federal taxes.
 These suggestions are meant to protect your data before you file, when you file and if your information has been compromised in the past.

 Tax Time Scams – If you receive an email asking for your Social Security number or financial information, delete it or send it to the Federal Trade Commission for investigation.
 The IRS does not send emails stating you are being electronically audited or that you are getting a refund.
 If you have any questions about an email you received from the IRS, or a letter that sounds suspicious, call the IRS Taxpayer Advocates at 877-777-4778.